kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 Hand edit the json file to remove the unreliable azimuths and the Beidou signals because they are not in the RINEX 2.11 file [Example json file](sc02.json).

-Once you have the json file set up, you can go ahead and analyze the data:
+Once you have the json file set up, you can go ahead and analyze all the data with a single command:

 <code>gnssir sc02 2021 15 -doy_end 40</code>

 This produces reflector heights for every rising and setting satellite track that meets the quality control metrics that you have set.
 We have some preliminary code that will help you evaluate these RH retrievals.
 It is a work in progress, so it does not do everything yet.
+It starts
-We start by concatenating the results and applying a 3 sigma outlier criterion using 0.12 meters as the standard deviation.
+by concatenating the daily results and applying a 3 sigma outlier criterion using 0.12 meters as the standard deviation.

 <code>subdaily sc02 2021 -outlier 0.36</code>